ananta medicare

 There is no evidence that other drugs that reduce stomach acid production, such as H2-receptor antagonists or antacids, affect the antiplatelet activity of clopidogrel.

-The pharmacokinetics of digoxin or theophylline were not altered by co-administration with clopidogrel.
+The pharmacokinetics of digoxin or theophylline was not altered by co-administration with clopidogrel.

 Antacid agents did not affect the absorption of clopidogrel.